brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

 banner:
   title : "Experts in Ransomware negotiation.
 Ex-law enforcement supporting you during critical ransomware incidents."
   image : "images/camera.jpg"
-  content : "When faced with a time critical ransomware demand, experience makes the difference: Secure your business with a experienced ransomware negotiator.
+  content : "When faced with a time critical ransomware demand, experience makes the difference.
+Secure your business with an experienced ransomware negotiator.

 ### Faced with a ransomware attack?

 Your systems locked, data hostage, and a ticking clock spewing threats.
 In this heart-stopping scenario, panic can be a liability.
-You need a calm, calculated mind, an operational-tested negotiator who's seen it before and knows how to navigate criminal environments.
+You need a calm, calculated mind.
+An operational-tested negotiator who's seen it all before and knows how to navigate criminal environments.
 That's where we come in.

- Our seasoned ransomware negotiators, veterans of countless successful resolutions, brings unwavering expertise and razor-sharp tactics to the table.
+ Our seasoned ransomware negotiators, veterans of countless successful resolutions, bring unwavering expertise and razor-sharp tactics to the table.
 We understand the attacker's playbook, their pressure tactics, and their vulnerabilities.
-We speak their language, having spend decades negotiating with criminals as law enforcement officers but unlike them, we prioritise your safety and recovery above all else.
+We speak their language, having spent decades negotiating with criminals as law enforcement officers.
+However, unlike them, we prioritise your safety and recovery above all else.

 ### Here's how we can help with your ransomware negotiation needs: